panathulamanoj/sweet-shop-management-system/README.md

 A full-stack web application to manage sweets inventory and allow users to purchase sweets online.
 Admins can edit, delete, and restock sweets.
 The project uses React + Vite for the frontend, Node.js + Express for the backend, and MongoDB as the database.

 ---
+## 👤 User Functionality – Sweet Shop Management System

+The Sweet Shop Management System provides a simple and user-friendly interface for customers to browse and purchase sweets, while ensuring smooth interaction with the backend services.

+### 🔐 User Authentication
+- Users can **register** with valid credentials.
+- Registered users can **log in securely** using JWT-based authentication.
+- Authentication ensures that only authorized users can place orders.

+### 🍬 Browse Sweets
+- Users can view a list of available sweets with:
+  - Sweet name
+  - Category
+  - Price
+  - Available quantity
+- Sweets are displayed in a clean, responsive card-based layout.

+### 🔍 Search & Filter
+- Users can:
+  - Search sweets by name
+  - Filter sweets by category
+  - Filter sweets by price range using a slider
+- These filters help users quickly find their desired items.

+### 🛒 Purchase Sweets
+- Users can select the **quantity** of sweets they want to purchase.
+- The system automatically prevents purchases if the selected sweet is out of stock.
+- On successful purchase:
+  - Inventory quantity is updated
+  - User receives immediate feedback

+### ⏳ Backend Cold Start Handling
+- The backend is hosted on a free-tier service (Render).
+- On the **first request**, the server may take up to **60 seconds** to respond due to cold start.
+- The UI clearly informs users about this delay to avoid confusion.

+### 📱 Responsive User Interface
+- The application is fully responsive.
+- Works smoothly on:
+  - Desktop
+  - Tablet
+  - Mobile devices

+### 🚀 Seamless User Experience
+- Clean navigation using React Router
+- Smooth form interactions
+- Clear loading and error messages

+This system ensures an intuitive and reliable experience for end users while maintaining data consistency and performance.

 ## Technologies Used